 An Overview of Commercial Lithium Production

-Brine: In order to extract lithium from brines, the salt-rich waters must first be pumped to the surface into a series of evaporation ponds where solar evaporation occurs over a number of months.
-Because salar brines naturally occur at high altitudes—and in areas of low rainfall—solar evaporation is an ideal and cost-effective method for precipitating salts.
+Much of the lithium produced today is extracted from brine reservoirs called salars that are located in high-elevation areas of Bolivia, Argentina, and Chile.
+In order to extract lithium from brines, the salt-rich waters must first be pumped to the surface into a series of large evaporation ponds where solar evaporation occurs over a number of months.

 Potassium is often first harvested from early ponds, while later ponds have increasingly high concentrations of lithium.
-Economical lithium-source brines normally contain anywhere from a few hundred parts per million of lithium to upwards of 7,000ppm.
+Economical lithium-source brines normally contain anywhere from a few hundred parts per million (ppm) of lithium to upwards of 7,000 ppm.

-Lithium carbonate is a stable white powder, which is a key intermediary in the lithium market because it can be converted into specific industrial salts and chemicals, or processed into lithium metal.
+Lithium carbonate is a stable white powder that is a key intermediary in the lithium market because it can be converted into specific industrial salts and chemicals—or processed into pure lithium metal.

 Turning Lithium Into Metal

-When fused and electrolyzed at about 450°C chlorine gas is liberated, while molten lithium rises to the surface of the electrolyte, collecting in cast iron enclosures.
+When fused and electrolyzed at about 840 degrees Farhenheit, chlorine gas is liberated while molten lithium rises to the surface, collecting in cast-iron enclosures.
 The pure lithium produced is wrapped in paraffin wax to prevent oxidization.
 The conversion ratio of lithium carbonate to lithium metal is about 5.3 to 1.

 Global Lithium Production